franklinegit/alx-higher_level_programming/0x0B-python-input_output/README.md

 GitHub repository: alx-higher_level_programming
 Directory: 0x0B-python-input_output
 File: 12-pascal_triangle.py

 13. Search and update
 #advanced
+Score: 100.0% (Checks completed: 100.0%)
 Write a function that inserts a line of text to a file, after each line containing a specific string (see example):

 Prototype: def append_after(filename="", search_string="", new_string=""):
 You must use the with statement
-You dont need to manage file permission or file doesn't exist exceptions.
+You don’t need to manage file permission or file doesn't exist exceptions.
 You are not allowed to import any module guillaume@ubuntu:~/0x0B$ cat 100-main.py
 #!/usr/bin/python3